-Many foods can aggravate the digestive system and make diarrhea worse.
-These include:
+Many foods can aggravate the digestive system and worsen diarrhea.
+These

 Spicy ingredients can act as irritants in the digestive system.
-This is why people dealing with diarrhea should stick to bland foods, as they pose the least risk of agitating the digestive system.
+People experiencing diarrhea should stick to bland foods, as these pose the lowest risk of agitating the digestive system.

 It is not advisable to eat foods high in fat or oil when recovering from diarrhea.
 Added fats and oils from frying can be difficult for the sensitive digestive system to process and will likely make symptoms worse.

-A person can try eating boiled or steam vegetables and lean proteins instead.
+A person can try eating boiled or steamed vegetables and lean proteins instead.

 Sugary foods and artificial sweeteners

-Sugars that pass into the colon may disrupt the already sensitive bacteria there, making diarrhea worse.
-This includes fruit juices and high sugar fruits, as well as candy and sweet baked goods.
+Sugars that pass into the colon may disrupt the already sensitive bacteria there, worsening diarrhea.
+These sugars will be present in fruit juices and high sugar fruits, as well as candy and sweet baked goods.

-People with diarrhea should also avoid artificial sweeteners, as some can have a laxative effect.
+People with diarrhea should also avoid artificial sweeteners, some of which can have a laxative effect.

 High fiber foods

-It may also help to avoid too much fiber.
+It may also help for people to avoid too much fiber.
 Fiber helps keep the digestive system active.
-Usually, this is a good thing, but when the body is trying to recover from diarrhea, fiber may make symptoms worse.
+Usually, this is beneficial, but when the body is trying to recover from diarrhea, fiber may exacerbate symptoms.

-- whole grains, such as wheat, rice, and barley
+- whole grains, such as wheat, brown rice, and barley

 - whole grain bread or baked goods